Which Type of Pilates Class is Best for You?

 Other types of Pilates classes

-Few other types of Pilates classes are:
+A few other types of Pilates classes are:

 Group classes

 Group Pilates classes where you can find 2 to 50+ students in each class.
-Group classes are usually mat classes but reformer group classes called allegro classes are also common.
-The defining feature of a group class is that all the participants perform the same or similar exercises, usually in time with one another or in sequence as is the case of circuit classes.
+Group classes are usually mat classes, but reformer group classes called allegro classes are also common.

 Private classes

-• Piloxing as the name says it all, is the unlikely combination of Pilates and boxing
+- Piloxing as the name says it all, is the unlikely combination of Pilates and boxing

-• Yogalates, as the name suggests, is a mixture of yoga and Pilates
+- Yogalates, as the name suggests, is a mixture of yoga and Pilates

 While the quality and resemblance to traditional Pilates can vary among these classes, the equipment used plays a significant role.
 Let’s examine the tools you might encounter in a Pilates studio.